 The main screen gives you a one-glance overview of your system's current status, including the CPU frequency, temperature, and fan speeds.
-You can also select a hotkey profile to apply.
+You can also select a hotkey profile.
+The center of the main screen shows the current CPU and GPU frequencies, and provides overclocking options to increase performance.